-Students are grouped by age and ability prior to and on the first day of camp.
-Instructors emphasize different strokes daily and work work on stroke fundamentals, footwork, singles and doubles strategy, and a variety of games that will keep kids learning and excited to play and improve.
+Directors group students by age and ability.
+Instructors emphasize different strokes daily and work on stroke fundamentals, footwork, singles and doubles strategy, and lead games that keep kids learning and excited to improve.

-Campers should bring a racquet, athletic clothing, a water bottle, a snack, and, for all-day students, a lunch.
+Campers should bring a racket, athletic clothing, a hat, a water bottle, a snack, and lunch for all-day students.